eforsyth/portfolio/README.md

 # Portfolio

 Simple portfolio containing examples of coding skills and applications of spatial statistical methods.
 Example methods cover geographically weighted regression, network analysis/routing, point pattern analysis, clustering, and some basic data visualisation.
+All of the examples use R, save for network analysis which uses Python.